 Symptoms and signs

-Patients with asymptomatic primary hypothyroidism (mild hypercalcemia, generally within 1 mg/dL of the upper limit of the normal range), may undergo parathyroid surgery in the absence of medical contraindications.
+Patients with asymptomatic primary hyperparathyroidism (mild hypercalcemia, generally within 1 mg/dL of the upper limit of the normal range), may undergo parathyroid surgery in the absence of medical contraindications.
 Surgery is not, however, mandatory in all patients with asymptomatic disease; recommendations for monitoring those who do not undergo parathyroid surgery should be followed.